JeschkeLab/DeerLab/docsrc/source/getting_started.rst

 .. image:: ./images/beginners_guide1.png
    :width: 450px

-These confidence bands are covariance-based and might represent an overestimation of the true uncertainty on the results (see :ref:`uncertainty <uncertainty>` for further details).
-It is important to always report confidence bands with fitted distance distributions.

 The ``fitresults`` output contains additional information, for example:

     * ``fit.V``, ``fit.B``, and ``fit.P`` contain the arrays of the fitted dipolar signal, background, and distance distribution, respectively.